dorontal/ionic-tabs-sidemenu/README.md

 # ionic-tabs-sidemenu

+**Page-by-page-configurable way of using sidemenu and tabs simultaneously**

 Ionic skeleton app with both tabs and sidemenu.

-This is meant only as an example.
-It is an app for developers to look at the code.
+This app is only a simplified example, meant to showcase the code.

+The code is here for developers to use to accomplish the features demonstrated by the app.

 #### Demo walkthrough
+To go through the demo
+* Run `yarn install` from the shell to install packages
+* Run `yarn start` from the shell to start a local server
-To go through the demo, run this app by running `yarn start` then going to `localhost:4200` in your browser, you can go go through all tabs -- and therefore see all features of the code demonstrated by this app -- if you select the tabs in the order: 1 to 5.
+* Go to `localhost:4200` in your browser

+You can see all features of the code demonstrated by the app if you go through the tabs in the order 1 to 5.

 This app can:
 * Hide or show the tab-bar for any of its  pages